 6. Call in a week to make sure everyone loved the show.
 (This conversation could also lead to booking another party.)

 Take a look at those six steps.
-My business today operates this same way; show up early, stay late, do your best, always say thank you, etc. I didn’t go to school to learn how to do this.
+My business today operates this way; show up early, stay late, do your best, always say thank you, etc. I didn’t go to school to learn how to do this.
 I didn’t go to formal “customer service training” to learn how to do this.
 My parents taught me.
-And, I bet some of the great customer service habits you (and the people you work with) might be rooted in childhood lessons from our parents.
+And, I bet some of the great customer service habits you (and the people you work with) might be rooted in childhood customer service lessons from your parents.